wkh237/react-native-fetch-blob/README.md

 A project committed to make file acess and data transfer easier, efficient for React Native developers.

-> If you're going to use github repo as npm dependency please use the [archive repository](https://github.com/wkh237/react-native-fetch-blob-package/releases/tag/v0.9.6) this repository is for development.
+> If you're going to use github repo as npm dependency please use the [archive repository](https://github.com/wkh237/react-native-fetch-blob-package/releases/tag/v0.9.6).

 > If you're using this library as Firebase Storage solution, please upgrade to 0.9.6 since XMLHttpRequest polyfill has way better compatibility than previous versions.